thiago-ouverney/thiago-ouverney/README.md

 I'm Thiago Ouverney and I am using this space to share my public projects to DS community.

-Currently, I am working with Data Analytics and Robotic Process Automation focused on Human Resources @ Vale.
-Meanwhile, I study Production Engineering at Federal Fluminense University (UFF).
+Currently, I am working as a Data Scientist @ Globo.com | Cartola FC (Soccer Fantasy Game) Meanwhile, I study Production Engineering at Federal Fluminense University (UFF).

 Running to reach the "Slope of Enlightenment" in the Dunning-Kruger curve.